-Optional Child Life Insurance pays a lump sum to the beneficiary if one of your children dies from any cause.
+Optional Child Life Insurance pays a lump sum to the beneficiary if one of your children your child dies from any cause.
 You can cover eligible dependent children once they are 24 hours old.
-Only children who qualify as dependent children for Team TELUS Flex may be covered.
+Only children who qualify as eligible dependent children may be covered under child life insurance.